-Our product candidate for the treatment of DM1, PGN-EDODM1, consists of the same EDO cell penetrating peptide used for PGN-EDO51 conjugated to an ASO that binds to the CUG repeats in the DMPK mRNA.
+Our product candidate for the treatment of DM1, PGN-EDODM1, consists of our lead EDO cell penetrating peptide conjugated to an ASO that binds to the CUG repeats in the DMPK mRNA.
+We are employing the same EDO peptide in PGN-EDO51 and PGN-EDODM1.
 PGN-EDODM1 is designed to directly address the deleterious effects of genetic alteration in DM1, i.e. the sequestration of MBNL1 due to the high number of CUG repeats in the DMPK transcript.

 We believe that this innovative therapeutic approach has considerable advantages over oligonucleotide modalities that rely on knockdown or degradation of the DMPK transcript.
-PGN-EDODM1 utilizes a steric-block mechanism to liberate sequestered MBNL1, which we believe will allow the DMPK transcript to continue performing its normal function within cells.
-We believe that this therapeutic strategy positions us to potentially offer clinically-meaningful benefits while mitigating the risk of deleterious outcomes that may be associated with a knockdown or degradation strategy.
+PGN-EDODM1 utilizes a steric-block mechanism to liberate sequestered MBNL1, an approach which we believe will allow the DMPK transcript to continue performing its normal function within the cell.
+We believe that this therapeutic strategy positions us to potentially offer clinically meaningful benefits while mitigating the risk of deleterious outcomes that may be associated with a knockdown or degradation strategy.